polyas-voting/core3-verifiable-doc/cai/second-device-spec.md

 The ballot audit process described in this document implements the method presented in [1], [2], with an optimisation presented in the next section.

-This protocol is compatible with the version of Polyas Core 3 Verifiable e-voting system, as presented in [3] (_POLYAS 3.0 Verifiable E-Voting System, Version 1.2.0_).
+This protocol is compatible with the version of Polyas Core 3 Verifiable e-voting system, as presented in [[3]](../pdf/polyas3.0-verifiable.pdf).
 In particular, it shares the underlying cryptographic setting ([3], Section A.2) and uses some algorithms presented there.
-The reader of this document will need to consult some parts of [3].
+The reader of this document will need to consult some parts of [[3]](../pdf/polyas3.0-verifiable.pdf).

 ## The Application Flow